Automotive

 For the Nekouzsky district, the church of the Kazan Mother of God (1801) in the village of Kuzma-Demyan is not quite common.
 It is small: a two-tiered bell tower, a small refectory, a rotunda.
 But the bell tower is very decorated with kokoshniks made in the neo-Russian style.

 There is a version that the rotunda of the church in Kuzma-Demyan was planned by the Musins-Pushkins, the former owners.
 The project was developed by the architect Lviv.
-And only after the sale of the land by Sokovnin, they decided to turn the rotunda into a church, adding an altar and a bell tower.
+It was only after the sale of the land to Sokovnin that they decided to turn the rotunda into a church, adding an altar and a bell tower.

 • 4.
 S. Marino

-The oldest school of the former Mologsky district is located here – it was opened on September 1, 1835 in the village of Maryino (now Nekouzsky district) by Prince Mikhail Dmitrievich Volkonsky (1811-1875).
+The oldest school in the former Mologsky district is located here.
+It was opened on September 1, 1835 in the village of Maryino (now Nekouzsky district) by Prince Mikhail Dmitrievich Volkonsky (1811-1875).
 As well as a stone church in honor of the Annunciation of the Blessed Virgin Mary, the construction of which was personally supervised by Count Alexei Ivanovich Musin-Pushkin.

 • 5.
 M. Andreevskoe